Gamma-rays and neutrinos from supernovae of Type Ib/c with late time emission: Introduction

 The interaction of the SN ejecta with the CSM may lead to the production of secondary particles, such as neutrinos and gamma-rays, via inelastic proton-proton ($pp$) collisions \cite{Kelner:2006tc,2018MNRAS.479.4470M,2014NuPhS.256...94M,2022MNRAS.511.3321C,2007ApJ...657L.105F,2019ApJ...872..157W,2011PhRvD..84d3003M,2014MNRAS.440.2528M,2013PhRvD..88l1301M,Sarmah:2023pld,Kheirandish:2022eox}.
 The flux of neutrinos and gamma-rays from the conventional early phase of SNe of Type Ib/c was found to be faint, with poor detection prospects (the detection horizon being estimated to be around $2$--$6$~Mpc)~\citep{Murase:2017pfe,2022JCAP...08..011S,phdthesis,Murase:2018okz}.
 However, due to the presence of the dense hydrogen rich CSM at large radii, the fluxes of neutrinos and gamma-rays from SNe Ib/c LT can be larger than the ones expected in the early SN phase.

 Different CSM density profiles may yield different fluxes of neutrinos and gamma-rays.
 Therefore, the detection of these secondary particles could be crucial to disentangle the properties of the CSM as well as probe the shock acceleration mechanism.
-In this work, we consider the aforementioned CSM profiles to compute the expected fluxes of neutrinos and gamma-rays and discuss their detection prospects with current and upcoming gamma-ray (Fermi-LAT and CTA) and neutrino (IceCube, IceCube-Gen2 and KM3NeT) telescopes.
+In this work, we consider the aforementioned CSM profiles to compute the expected fluxes of neutrinos and gamma-rays and discuss their detection prospects with current and upcoming gamma-ray (Fermi-LAT and CTA) and neutrino (IceCube and IceCube-Gen2) telescopes.

 This paper is organized as follows.
 We introduce the CSM models of the LT emission in Sec.~\ref{sec:CSM}, followed by the modelling of the neutrino and gamma-ray signals in Sec.~\ref{sec:model}.
 The temporal evolution, the spectral energy distribution of the secondaries, and their dependence on the model parameters are explored in Sec.~\ref{sec:tem evolution}.
 The detection prospects of SN 2014C-like bursts with current and future gamma-ray and neutrino telescopes are presented in Sec.~\ref{sec:detection prospects}.
-Finally, we summarize our findings in Sec.~\ref{sec:conclusion}.
+Finally, we summarize our findings in Sec.~\ref{sec:conclusion}. {The characteristic timescales for proton acceleration and cooling processes are provided in Appendix~\ref{sec:appendix}.}